 For example, The Tasha Tudor Family run a giveaway with simple rules to give away their branded sewing kits.
 For the followers, it was a perfect opportunity to get a branded gift without spending a dime.

 It’s in our nature to love free stuff, so people enter the giveaways for a chance to win something.
-For brands, it’s a cost-effective way to spread a word about their products online, boost awareness, and build brand loyalty.
+For brands, it’s a cost-effective way to spread a word about their products online, boost awareness, and build customer loyalty.
 Plus, you can encourage participants to buy your product by offering a special discount for all of them.
 Moreover, it can be a great way to find the target audience for your crowdfunding campaign as people are more likely to donate money during the festive period.

 Again, the holiday season is time for giving, so you can offer your loyal followers something unique and posting limited-time discounts is a great idea to improve customer experience.
 For a fear of missing out, customers are more likely to make spontaneous purchase decisions when they come across limited-time discounts.
 Moreover, these posts create a sense of urgency.

 Here’s a little case study of this strategy in action by My Bright Journal.
 The more items you buy, the more you save.
 For customers, it’s a perfect chance to get holiday gifts with a discount.
 For the company, it’s an opportunity to get more Instagram likes and drive sales.

 To make the most out of your time-limited discount, you need to create the deadlines for it so that customers want to act fast.